lilith645/Diablo-Revived/README.md

 - Based on the latest version of DevilutionX as of 02/11/2020 (that's November for you 'Muricans)
 - Supports Linux, Mac, and Windows
 - No additional difficulty level or the additional items found therein
-- Fewer changes overall, but several QOL improvements not featured in Infernity
+- Several QOL improvements not featured in Infernity

 None of this is to say that Diablo: Revived is a better mod.
 Infernity is a fantastic vanilla-like experience, and you should try it and decide which mod you prefer for yourself.